SADSLAVKA/ica0002/backup_sla.md

 This file should contain correct DML/DDL statements which can be verifyied with tools created for database administration.
 Also should contain up-to-date records.
 Their number can be verifyied by running query that counts number of rows.
 ### 3.6 Restoration criteria
 This service should be restored in event of critical failure of the hardware(disk corruption etc.) or in event of security breach that results in data loss.

+## 4. DNS servers
+This service resolves ip addresses to human readable names that appear in configuration files and monitoring applications.
+### 4.1 Backup coverage
+Backup should contain up-to-date configuration of the service along with description of the zone.
+### 4.2 Backup RPO
+Backup should contain latest configuration files that worked in production environment.
+### 4.3 Backup RTO
+Service is crucial to the entire infrustructure operation.
+It should be restored within 2 hours.
+### 4.4 Versioning and retention
+2 versions of backups should be kept so that reverting to previous settings after some time would be possible.
+Backup should be stored for 120 days (effectively until new configuration is approved for production environment if it does).
+### 4.5 Usability
+#### 4.5.1 Configuration file
+File should be of conf format.
+It should contain relevant acl entries and forwarders that.
+It should also contain lines that expose statistics for monitoring.
+#### 4.5.2 Zone file
+This file contains up-to-date information about zone and admin email.
+It also includes translation for all machines in the network and their aliases.
+### 4.6 Restoration criteria
+This service should be restored to working state after it is determined that it is mulfunctioning.